 There is general agreement amongst natural healers and medical professionals alike, that changing a cancer patient’s diet is extremely helpful when someone is confronted with a cancer diagnosis.
 The goal of an alkaline diet for cancer is to achieve an optimal balance between acid-forming and alkaline-forming foods.
 The alkaline diet for cancer greatly reduces the strain on the body’s acid-detoxification systems.

-The alkaline diet, which is primarily plant-based and avoids sugar, dairy, wheat and other high-gluten grains as well as an excess consumption of fruits, while emphasizing fresh vegetables and vegetable juices along with cruciferous vegetables and greens, changes the body’s intracellular pH to come close to the ideal blood pH of 7.3/7.41 – a key metabolic accomplishment on the path to longevity whether you have cancer or not!
-An alkaline diet based on vegetables and fruits creates a less-than-optimal environment for cancer proliferation, while at the same time strengthens the immune function and supports healthy cells in the body through improved nutrition.
+The alkaline diet, which is primarily plant-based and avoids sugar, dairy, wheat, and other high-gluten grains as well as excess consumption of fruits, while emphasizing fresh vegetables and vegetable juices along with cruciferous vegetables and greens, changes the body’s intracellular pH to come close to the ideal blood pH of 7.3/7.41 – a key metabolic accomplishment on the path to longevity whether you have cancer or not!
+An alkaline diet based on vegetables and fruits creates a less-than-optimal environment for cancer proliferation, while at the same time strengthening the immune function and supporting healthy cells in the body through improved nutrition.

 Test Your Body’s Acidity or Alkalinity with pH Strips

 It is recommended that you test your pH levels to determine if your body’s pH needs immediate attention.
 By using pH test strips (Litmus Paper), you can determine your pH factor quickly and easily in the privacy of your own home.
 The best time to test your pH is about one hour before a meal and two hours after a meal.
 The optimal pH is 7.0 or higher.